JazzMaster/LazGFX/README.md

 These units have many many depends.<br>
 I have tried to source as many as possible for you, without requiring you to rebuild each and every one.

-**There is no way to avoid this unless you want to reprogram everything**
+**There is no way to avoid this unless you want to reprogram everything
-for 50+ years and have a team of programmers to do it.
+for 50+ years and have a team of programmers to do it.**

-JPEG support alone- in Pascal is an ancient mess, most will not know decades later how to implement it.
+JPEG support alone- in Pascal is an ancient mess, most will not know decades later how to implement it.<br>

-You have to co-ordinate!
+-You have to co-ordinate!

 OpenGL would not be possible to use in Lazarus if not for FContext and DelphiGL teams (YW for the double threat).

-Yes, Id rather static build but with a library that isnt possible these days.
+Anyone scared of this- wanting static, self-made SINGLE DEPENDS libraries ...run into the worgen woods now.<br>

-Anyone scared of this, wanting self-libraries only...run into the worgen woods now.<br>
+I cannot- and WILL NOT- help you. <br>

-I cannot- and WILL NOT- help you.
-You can help me by coding for DX, X11, or Quartz2D, QuickDraw.
+You can help me by coding for DX, X11, or Quartz2D, QuickDraw- as punishment.

 #### Just Draw